Peter Andre Fund

 Our work at Cancer Research UK is funded solely by donations, so whatever you fundraise makes a huge difference and brings us one step closer to beating cancer sooner.

-To become one of Pete’s Champions visit Pete’s website and register your details.
+Pete’s Champions is currently closed after raising an incredible £42,000 this year but will be re-launching towards the end of the year.
+Once the campaign is live, to become one of Pete’s Champions visit Pete’s website and register your details.
 You'll then be able to download a fundraising pack and set up a JustGiving page in order to start raising money to beat cancer sooner!

 Know your body, know what’s right for you